dmtrius/code-challenge/README-FRONTEND.md

 ## Technologies
-Application should be written using Angular 5.
+Application should be written using Angular 5 or React (accordingly to received instructions) .
 AngularCLI should be used as a build tool.
 Classes should be written in TypeScript, and styles should use LESS.
 Components needs to be tested in Jasmine.
 Please use TypeScript version of Bootstrap (ngx-bootstrap).